ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-It is worthwhile to note that an attacker may be able to prevent detection of an attack on a webserver (in all cases) if SCT Feedback is not implemented. this attack is detailed in {#activly-malicious-log}).
+It is worthwhile to note that an attacker may be able to prevent detection of an attack on a webserver (in all cases) if SCT Feedback is not implemented.
+This attack is detailed in {#actively-malicious-log}).

 If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature would open itself and its users to